SynapseMedia/nucleus/README.md

 3. **The CLI and HTTP API**: These make use of the sdk to form the services.

-Toolkit its a low level compilation of "toolchain" for Watchit environment.
+Nucleus its a low level compilation of "toolchain" for media decentralization.
 It includes:

 - Metadata harvesting